KarthikKalashLGS/TDS_Project_2_autolysis/happiness/README.md

 # Key Insights from the Dataset

-## Overview
+## Column Overview
-The dataset contains various metrics related to well-being, economic factors, and health across different countries over the years.
-The columns include socio-economic variables such as GDP per capita, life expectancy, social support, and subjective well-being measures like the Life Ladder.
+The dataset contains the following columns:
+- **Country name**
+- **Year**
+- **Life Ladder**
+- **Log GDP per capita**
+- **Social Support**
+- **Healthy Life Expectancy at Birth**
+- **Freedom to Make Life Choices**
+- **Generosity**
+- **Perceptions of Corruption**
+- **Positive Affect**
+- **Negative Affect**

-## Missing Values
+### Missing Values
-- The dataset exhibits a varied degree of missing values across different columns:
+The dataset shows varying degrees of missing values across several columns:
 - **Log GDP per capita**: 28 missing values
 - **Social support**: 13 missing values
 - **Healthy life expectancy at birth**: 63 missing values
 - **Freedom to make life choices**: 36 missing values
 - **Generosity**: 81 missing values
 - **Perceptions of corruption**: 125 missing values
 - **Positive affect**: 24 missing values
 - **Negative affect**: 16 missing values

-This inconsistency may affect analyses and suggests the need for imputation strategies or filtering to handle missing data.
+- **Country name** and **year** columns have no missing values.

+### Data Types
+The dataset mainly consists of numerical columns (float64 for most metrics) along with 'Country name' as an object type and 'year' as an integer type, which allows for various numerical analyses.

 ## Correlation Insights
-The analysis reveals the following significant correlations between key variables:

-- **Log GDP per capita and Healthy life expectancy at birth (0.81)**: A strong positive correlation suggests that higher GDP per capita is associated with better health outcomes.
-This could imply that economically prosperous countries tend to invest more in healthcare and related services.

-- **Life Ladder and Log GDP per capita (0.77)**: Indicates that as GDP per capita increases, so does perceived happiness or life satisfaction (Life Ladder).
-This finding is aligned with traditional economic theories where wealth contributes to overall well-being.

-- **Life Ladder and Social support (0.72)**: A notable correlation indicates that countries with high levels of social support also report higher life satisfaction.
-This relationship underscores the cultural and social aspects of well-being in addition to economic factors.
+Several notable correlations were identified:
+- **Log GDP per capita and Healthy Life Expectancy at Birth**: **0.81**
+- **Life Ladder and Log GDP per capita**: **0.77**
+- **Life Ladder and Social Support**: **0.72**

+These strong correlations suggest that a higher GDP is associated with better health outcomes and overall well-being (Life Ladder).
+This indicates economic factors may significantly impact citizens' quality of life.

+## Outlier Analysis
+A closer inspection of potential outliers revealed:
+- **Social Support**: 23 potential outliers
+- **Healthy Life Expectancy at Birth**: 15 potential outliers
+- **Generosity**: 22 potential outliers
+- **Perceptions of Corruption**: 44 potential outliers

+Outliers in these categories could skew the analysis and affect the overall interpretation of the data.

-## Patterns and Anomalies
+## Patterns and Trends
-- The presence of missing values, particularly in **Generosity** and **Perceptions of corruption**, raises questions about whether these metrics were consistently recorded across all countries and years.
-Further investigation into the reasons behind these missing values could provide insights into data collection methods.

-- The strong correlations among economic indicators and health metrics reaffirm the interconnectedness of these aspects in influencing overall quality of life.
-It may also suggest a possible area to explore regarding the effects of economic growth on social and health outcomes.
+The relationship between GDP and overall life satisfaction (Life Ladder) confirms the expectation that economic stability contributes significantly to subjective well-being.
+Additionally, the relatively high correlation between **Life Ladder** and **Social Support** suggests that community and social wellbeing are essential to life satisfaction.

-## Suggested Areas for Further Analysis
+## Suggestions for Further Analysis
-1. **Imputation Methods**: Investigate different techniques to handle missing data, with a focus on preserving statistical integrity in subsequent analyses.
+1. **Address Missing Data**: Investigate the missing values to determine patterns or causes.
+Consider imputation or exclusion methods depending on the analysis goals.
+2. **Outlier Impact Assessment**: Analyze the impact of identified outliers on correlations and overall data trends.
+Determine if any data cleaning is warranted.
+3. **Deeper Correlation Analysis**: Explore causal relationships and whether external factors such as government policies or global events (e.g., pandemics) influence observed metrics.

-2. **Temporal Trends**: Analyze how these correlations evolve over time.
-Are there periods where the relationship between GDP and well-being metrics strengthen or weaken?
+4. **Temporal Trends**: Conduct a time series analysis to discover how these relationships evolve over the years, focusing on changes in GDP, social support, and life satisfaction metrics.

-3. **Regional Differences**: Examine how correlations vary across different regions or income groups.
-Understanding if lower-income countries show similar trends could reveal critical insights into development policies.

-4. **Impact of Policy Changes**: Investigate the influence of specific social or economic policies on the metrics, especially those affecting health and social support systems.

-5. **Broader Factors**: Explore other potential variables (like education level, employment rates, etc.) that may mediate or moderate the patterns observed in the dataset.

-## Conclusion
-The dataset presents a robust framework for understanding the dynamics of well-being as influenced by economic and social factors.
-Addressing missing values and conducting further detailed analyses could yield valuable insights pertinent to policy-making and the promotion of well-being on a global scale.
+This summary provides a basis for understanding dataset dynamics while identifying several avenues for detailed exploration of the interplay between economic, social, and health determinants affecting well-being and quality of life worldwide.